pathnames/cf_ai_study_buddy/README.md

 3.  **Routing:** A deterministic router classifies the intent (Plan, Log, or Chat).
 This ensures that requests to "Log a session" don't accidentally trigger a long lecture on history.
 4.  **Inference:** The Worker calls **Workers AI** with a system prompt tailored to the specific intent (e.g., specific instructions to be concise during planning).
 5.  **Persist:** The AI's response and any changes to the plan are saved back to KV immediately.

+⚠️ Note on Authentication

+For the purpose of this demo submission, the application utilizes a hardcoded demo-user ID to persist state in KV.

+In a production environment, this would be replaced by a secure authentication layer (e.g., Cloudflare Access or JWT verification via Auth0/Firebase).